Money Laundering Charges

 If You Need Help, Call Us

 Federal money laundering laws can be incredibly complicated and tricky.
-For over 20 years, our firm has helped clients fight money laundering charges in federal courts across the United States and in several foreign countries.
+Our firm has helped clients fight money laundering charges in federal courts across the United States.

 While most of our clients contact us as soon as they think they may be a target of a federal money laundering investigation, we are also frequently hired by people when they have become dissatisfied with their current lawyer because the lawyer is either not very experienced in federal money laundering cases, or the lawyer has not been giving the client the time and attention he or she deserves.
 When we are hired in this situation, we can either assist the client’s current lawyer or take over the case completely, depending on what is best for the particular client.